HOW TO ENHANCE YOUR WI-FI

 Check for wireless interference

-To help minimise any potential wireless interference, try connecting to the 5Gz band of your modem whenever possible, or move your devices and modem away from known sources of interference.
+To help minimize any potential wireless interference, try connecting to the 5Gz band of your modem whenever possible, or move your devices and modem away from known sources of interference.

 Choose the optimal Wi-Fi band